American Express Platinum Card: Benefits, Costs & Sign-Up Bonus

 by joeheg

-The American Express Platinum Card is one of the “Big Three” premium travel cards.
-The AMEX Platinum, along with the Citi Prestige and the Chase Sapphire Reserve all earn flexible award points which you can transfer to many different travel partners.
+The American Express Platinum Card is one of the “Fab Four” premium travel cards.
+Along with Capital One Venture X, Citi Prestige and Chase Sapphire Reserve, it earns flexible award points that can be transferred to many different travel partners.

 You can sign up for the American Express Platinum card by using our referral link and we receive a bonus for everyone who gets the card.
 Thanks!